moj-analytical-services/user-guidance/source/documentation/airflow.md

 There are a few key concepts of Airflow:

-- an Airflow pipeline is defined by a directed acyclic graph (DAG), which is made up of a number of individual tasks
+- an Airflow task is defined with python code by a Directed Acyclic Graph (DAG), which is made up of one or more ordered (directed) connected tasks (graph), without loops (acyclic)
 - a DAG could be simple, for example, `task_1 >> task_2 >> task_3`, meaning run `task_1` then `task_2` then `task_3`
-- a task can be dependent on multiple previous tasks and can trigger multiple other tasks when it is completed
+- each task can be dependent on multiple previous tasks and can trigger multiple other tasks when it is completed
-- each pipeline has a GitHub repository, containing code files that will be run (for example, R or Python scripts) plus configuration files that define the environment in which each task will be run
+- each pipeline references a GitHub repository, containing code files that will be run (for example, R or Python scripts) plus configuration files that define the environment in which each task will be run
-- you can run a pipeline on a regular schedule or trigger it manually by selecting the **▶** (trigger dag) button in the [Airflow user interface](https://airflow.tools.alpha.mojanalytics.xyz)
+- you can run a DAG on a regular schedule or trigger it manually by selecting the **▶** (trigger dag) button in the [Airflow user interface](https://airflow.tools.alpha.mojanalytics.xyz)

 You can find out more about other important concepts in the [Airflow documentation](https://airflow.apache.org/docs/stable/concepts.html).